DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 </details>

+- Now that the Search Functionality has passed all tests - PNRs no longer have a 'SMI' prefix
+- Instead, **a unique 6 character PNR is generated beginning with a letter**

 #### View Booking

 When a Booking is Viewed, the user has the option to *Edit or Delete a Booking*